Trespass and your business

 If a person who has been banned and warned to stay off enters the place during the ban period, this is a trespass.

-- give clear instructions
+- giving clear instructions that state:

-- you are an occupier or are authorised by the occupier of a place
+- you are an occupier or are authorised by the occupier

 - a ban period applies